-Present in a work environment where there is appropriate acknowledgement and appreciation of staff efforts in a fair and timely manner.
+Workplace factor Example controls Success indicators Resources an Present in a work environment where there is appropriate acknowledgement and appreciation of staff efforts in a fair and timely manner.
 Make it known to staff that the University is committed to promoting good practice.
 Seek opportunities to openly praise good work across the team in meetings or communications.
 Celebrate achievements by your team, Institute/Directorate (e.g. have a standing agenda item for this in your team or staff meetings).
 Systematically inform workers of the positive outcomes/consequences of their work.
-Develop systems to consider staff for leadership opportunities/acting Higher Duties Allowances.
-Make it known to staff that the University is committed to promoting good practice.
-Immediate supervisor demonstrates appreciation of staff contributions.
-The workplace celebrates shared accomplishments.
-The workplace values staff commitment and passion for their work.
-Manager assist Career assist Career assist Career assist Workplace factor Example controls Success indicators Resources and support Provide regular recognition events (e.g., team meetings, morning teas) where individual and team successes can be openly acknowledged.
-Recognise and celebrate personal and professional milestones achieved by staff.
-Present in a work environment where there is appropriate acknowledgement and appreciation of staff efforts in a fair Make it known to staff that the University is committed to promoting good practice.
-Seek opportunities to openly praise good work across the team in meetings or communications.
-Celebrate achievements by your team, Institute/Directorate (e.g. have a standing agenda item for this in your team or staff meetings).
-Systematically inform workers of the positive outcomes/consequences of their work.
 Develop systems to consider staff nominations for VC awards or accelerated increments.
 Consider staff for leadership opportunities/acting Higher Duties Allowances.
 Provide regular recognition events (e.g., team meetings, morning teas) where individual and team successes can be openly acknowledged.
-Recognise and celebrate personal and professional Immediate supervisor demonstrates appreciation of staff contributions.
+Recognise and celebrate personal and professional milestones achieved by staff.
+Immediate supervisor demonstrates appreciation of staff contributions.
 The workplace appreciates efforts made by staff.
 The workplace celebrates shared accomplishments.
-The workplace values staff commitment and passion for Performance review and development program policy and procedure Your growth matters Living values e-card WATTLE leadership program Outside studies program policy/procedure Manager assist
+The workplace values staff commitment and passion for their work.
+Performance F and procedure Living values of WATTLE lead Outside Studie Manager Assist Career Assist ce Review and Development Program (PRDP) policy dure es e-card eadership program udies Program (OSP) policy and procedure